nmagen/Fire_Findr_Caffe/3_Training_Data/readme.md

 ### How to build the data set

-I will use flickr as the sorce of my images.
+I will use flickr as the source of my images.
 The images that i am downlaoding were realased into the public domain under the crative commons lickes (more info [here](https://www.flickr.com/creativecommons/)).
-Downlaoding images with a given "tag" is fairly straight forward with the pyhton program in this folder (see [here](/flickr_download.py)).
-The chalanging part is determing how what images to download in order to build an effective training set for our task.
+Downloading images with a given "tag" is fairly straightforward with the python program in this folder (see [here](/flickr_download.py)).
+The challenging part is determining how what images to download in order to build an effective training set for our task.

 ### Discussion: building a good training set.

-To under stand what makes a "good" training set we need to think more about what we are actually trying to do.
+To understand what makes a "good" training set we need to think more about what we are actually trying to do.

-Fundamentially we are try to detect things that are on fire that should not be on file.
-As humans we ahve a pritty good concept of what should and shold not be on fire.
-This understanding is derived from our life experinces.
-Building this traning set is our way of letting the algorithm experence things.
+Fundamentally we are try to detect things that are on fire that should not be on file.
+As humans we have a pretty good concept of what should and should not be on fire.
+This understanding is derived from our life experiences.
+Building this training set is our way of letting the algorithm experience things.

-Consistant with:
+Consistent with:

 ---

-**For an image with visable flams the algorithm need to understand that the object on fire is only important sometimes.**
+**For an image with visible flames the algorithm need to understand that the object on fire is only important sometimes.**

-For example houses and cars should never be on fire but matches, lanterns, candels both should be on fire.
-Simply put object that is "burning" need to be recignized.
-To acocmplish this I incoperated these words into my asdf:
+For example houses and cars should never be on fire but matches, lanterns, candles both should be on fire.
+Simply put object that is "burning" need to be recognized.
+To accomplish this I incorporated these words into my asdf:

 * positive: house on fire, car on fire, wildfire, brush fire

-* negative: match on fire, lantern, candel.
+* negative: match on fire, lantern, candle, fireplace, cigarette.

 ---

 **The algorithm needs to understand the importance of smoke.**

-For example black smoke is likely form a fire but wite "smoke" is likely just a cloud.
-This disctincion is further complicated in images where there are no visable flams. in such a case it would be impossible to udnersntant if the sorce of the flams is of concer.
-I incoperated this into my traning set by using:
+For example black smoke is likely form a fire but white "smoke" is likely just a cloud.
+This distinction is further complicated in images where there are no visible flames. in such a case it would be impossible to unrepentant if the source of the flame is of concern.
+I incorporated this into my training set by using:

 * positive: black smoke, fire smoke,

-* negative: couds, white cloud blue sky
+* negative: clouds, white cloud blue sky

-Distinguishing smoke from a fire from a normal clound formation can be quire difficult as is shown in the image below.
+Distinguishing smoke from a fire from a normal cloud formation can be quite difficult as is shown in the image below.

 ![jpg](asdf)

 ---

-**The algorithm needs to damage that was uniquly caused by fire**
+**The algorithm needs to damage that was uniquely caused by fire**

-For example a fire can damage a house but so also can earthquacks and tornados.
-While fire will likely occure after an earthquack or tornado...
+For example a fire can damage a house but so also can earthquakes and tornados.
+While fire will likely occur after an earthquake or tornado...

 for example distinguishing these two images

 * positive: fire damage

-* negative: earthquack damage, tornado damage
+* negative: earthquake damage, tornado damage

 ---